Contrast-Security-OSS/docs/content/installation/net/install/NetInstallation.md

 The agent can be fully configured using the *contrast_security.yaml* file.
 See agent [configuration](installation-netconfig.html) for more information.

-> **Example:** To disable automatic updates of the .NET agent, update the *contrast_security.yaml* file, add the code below, and then continue the installation as normal.
+> **Example:** To disable automatic updates of the .NET agent, update the *contrast_security.yaml* file, add a new line and the code below, and then continue the installation as normal.

 ```
 agent: